JaKooLit/Ubuntu-Hyprland/README.md

 ### 🪧🪧🪧 ANNOUNCEMENT 🪧🪧🪧
 - This Repo does not contain Hyprland Dots or configs!
 Dotfiles can be checked here [`Hyprland-Dots`](https://github.com/JaKooLit/Hyprland-Dots) .
 During installation, if you opt to copy pre-configured dots, it will be downloaded from that centralized repo.
+- For Ubuntu 24.04, specific Hyprland-dots that are guaranted to work is [`LINK`](https://github.com/JaKooLit/Hyprland-Dots/releases/tag/v2.3.3-Ubuntu-24.04) .
+This is also the dots which will be set to installed on this script.
+- Newer dots may not work.
 - Hyprland-Dots use are constantly evolving / improving. you can check CHANGELOGS here [`Hyprland-Dots-Changelogs`](https://github.com/JaKooLit/Hyprland-Dots/wiki/Changelogs)
 - Since the Hyprland-Dots are evolving, some of the screenshots maybe old
 - the wallpaper offered to be downloaded towards the end is from this [`REPO`](https://github.com/JaKooLit/Wallpaper-Bank)